feimosi/frameworks-code-comparison/README.md

 <h1 align="center">Frameworks code comparison</h1>

 Comparison of different approaches in writing web applications.
 Based on React, Angular, AngularJS.
-Useful when migrating between frameworks or switching between projects often.
+Useful when migrating between frameworks or switching projects often.

+All examples follow the current best practises and conventions inside the given framework community.
+Angular code is written in TypeScript.

 ### :warning: **Work in progress** :warning: